luisgasco/noytext/README.md

 ## How To Use

-To clone this app, you'll need [Git](https://git-scm.com).
-To use this app, you'll need both [R](https://www.r-project.org/) and [MongoDB](https://www.mongodb.com/) installed on your machine.
-If you are going to use it in a local environment, I recommend you to use [RStudio](https://www.rstudio.com/).
-If you want to allow other people to use the app, you should install [Shiny server](https://shiny.rstudio.com/) in your own server
+To clone this app, you'll need [Git](https://git-scm.com) • To use this app, you'll need both [R](https://www.r-project.org/) and [MongoDB](https://www.mongodb.com/) installed on your machine • If you are going to use it in a local environment, I recommend you to use [RStudio](https://www.rstudio.com/) • If you want to allow other people to use the app, you should install [Shiny server](https://shiny.rstudio.com/) in your own server

 Here you have the steps to run the app in your cloud server (running Ubuntu 16.04)
 <details>